bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 and Sergei Tikhomirov.
 Attempts to jam a channel for an hour mostly failed, as attackers either spent more than using known attacks or unintentionally increased the target’s income.
-However, a _sink attack_ was effective by undermining a node's reputation by sabotaging payments through shorter routes.
+However, a _sink attack_ was effective in undermining a node's reputation by sabotaging payments through shorter routes.
 To counter this, bidirectional reputation was added to [HTLC endorsement][topic htlc endorsement], bringing the proposal closer to an idea originally proposed in 2018 by Jim Posen.